UrbanCompass/to-start-case/README.md

 Convert a string to Start Case for human display purposes.

-Converts a string, including strings in camelCase or snake_case, into Start Case (a variant of Title Case where all words start with a capital letter), it keeps original single quote and hyphen in the word.
+Converts a string, including strings in camelCase or snake_case, into Start Case (a variant of Title Case where all words start with a capital letter).
+UNLIKE OTHER Start Case libraries, it keeps original single quote and hyphen in the word.

 Here are some examples:
 ```